veertuinc/anka-docs/content/en/docs/Anka Virtualization/upgrading.md

 ### Upgrading macOS inside of a running VM

 This scenario is possible, however, it's recommended that you upgrade Anka addons before upgrading macOS.

+Anka VMs support `softwareupdate` and also the System Preferences method of upgrading.
+However, please ensure that Software Update and [other settings]({{< relref "docs/Anka Build Cloud/prepare-nodes.md" >}}) are disabled enabled post-update as Apple can force re-enable these features.